What we do

 Our ambition is to be a world-leading authority setting the framework for a sustainable and competitive UK oil and gas industry.

-We believe that maximising economic recovery of oil and gas is not in conflict with the transition to net zero carbon and that the industry has the skills, technology and capital to help unlock solutions to help the UK achieve the net zero target.
+We believe that economic recovery of oil and gas is not in conflict with the transition to net zero carbon and that the industry has the skills, technology and capital to help unlock solutions to help the UK achieve the net zero target.

 All forecasts show that oil and gas will remain a vital part of the UK’s energy mix as we move towards net zero.
-Managing declining North Sea production to maximise economic recovery and minimising greenhouse gas emissions are both essential.
+Managing the economic recovery of declining North Sea production and minimising greenhouse gas emissions are both essential.

 Created as one of the key recommendations of Sir Ian Wood’s 2014 Review of the UKCS, the OGA became an Executive Agency on 1 April 2015, which created operational independence from DECC (now the Department for Business, Energy and Industrial Strategy) to the fullest extent possible within the established boundaries, and gave us direct accountability for exploration and development decisions and approvals.